faltisco/Natural-Language-Processing-of-NIPS/README.md

 (see https://towardsdatascience.com/evaluate-topic-model-in-python-latent-dirichlet-allocation-lda-7d57484bb5d0 )

-The models in this analysis used herein utilized the "C_v" measure.
+The models in this analysis usedein utilized the "C_v" measure.
 Mathematically, it is a measure that uses "normalized pointwise mutual information (NPMI)" and the cosine similarity.
 It compares the distances between topics.
-This information was plotted to decide the hyperparameter of "tuning" the 4 LDA models (recall each represents a decade of papers).
-Here is one plot revealing the coherence scores for models of differing number of topics:
+This information was plotted to decide the hyperparameter of "tuning" the 4 LDA models (recall each represents a decade of papers).e is one plot revealing the coherence scores for models of differing number of topics:
 [<img src="./images/opt_coh_top_90s.png"/>]()

 Choosing the number of topics the LDA model tries to find is an important parameter to decide upon in LDA modeling.
 As the plot shows, the coherence value begins to stop increasing around 8 topics, and then certainly levels off at 14.
 For the 1990s papers, 14 was chosen as the number of topics for the LDA model to find.
 If computational resources become an issue, it seems also feasible to choose 8.